tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **June 4th**
+Morning: Actually got a morning start at last.
+Got the shader to where I wanted to yesterday so just need to tidy that up and commit.
+Then I think I'll try to get Windows working, not looking forward to that though, so could also just get starte on the whole CI/release workflow stuff.
+Evening: Got the nice soft shadow penumbra-style shader working for the default shader, maaaaany thanks to Slammy_13.
+Then started installing Windows 11 in QEMU, which was not too bad in the end, I actually got to the point of `cargo run` but ran out of diskspace, so need to add a new disk to get Tattoy actually installing.
+Also added `release-plz` to the Tattoy repo, was really, really impressed with it, it automates everything, even automatically makes a release PR whenever it detects semantic versionable changes in `main`.
+Still need to setup a build job though that adds the compiled binaries to the Github release.
+OMG we're nearly there, nervous and excited.

+📅 **June 3rd**
+Afternoon: Late start, moved house again, let's see what the internet is like here.
+Only got a couple of hours so let's see if I can get the default shader working nice.

 📅 **June 2nd**
 Afternoon: Played with the shader after stream last night, I'm thinking now that the better idea is to make all 9 cells surrounding the cursor emit light, it might even be a better effect, and there's also more scope for reducing computation.
   * Mike's Youtube https://www.youtube.com/@mikevdev